tomasvbg/tomasvbg_ML/README.md

 iii) a personal project folder who includes both supervised and unsupervised learning.

-iv) thirteen data science and business data driven books I studied since the end of 2020 and during 2021.
+iv) data driven business decisions books and data science books I studied since the end of 2020 and during 2021.

 ***